PERCENTILE.INC

 =PERCENTILE.INC(A1:A10, 0.6)

-This formula will return the score that corresponds to the 60th percentile in the dataset.
+This formula calculates the score at the 60th percentile of your dataset.

 =PERCENTILE.INC(B1:B20, 0.75)

-This will provide you with the value at the 75th percentile of the sales dataset.
+This will return the value at the 75th percentile of the sales data.

 Notes 🔗